rob-metalinkage/django-rdf-io/README.md

 in your master django project:
 * add 'rdf_io' to the INSTALLED_APPS  in settings.py
 * add    ` url(r"^rdf_io/", include('rdf_io.urls'))`  to urls.py
+* define settings for RDFSTORE, using the syntax here:

+## Automated publishing of updated to RDF
+This is really only gauranteed for pushing additions and updates - deletions are not handled, although updates will tend to replace statements.

+### on startup to enable (necessary after django-reload)
+NB - TODO a way to force this to happen automatically - needs to happen after both RDF_IO and the target models are installed, so cant go in initialisation for either model.

+`{SERVER_URL}/rdf_io/ctl_signals/sync`

+### to turn on publishing for a model class
+1) check Auto-push flag is checked in an ObjectMapping for that model class
+2) save - should register a post_save signal for the model class

+### to turn on/off  publishing for all model classes
+`{SERVER_URL}/rdf_io/ctl_signals/(on/off)`

+###

 ## Usage
 	1) Define mappings for your target models using the admin interface $SERVER/admin/rdf_io